howtoteachdatascience/JSM2018/lectures/01-basic-data-wrangling.md

     ## [1] 1 2 3 4 5 6

-and differnt types of parenthesis
+and different types of parenthesis

 ``` r
 class(x[1])